 Upending a Village’s Connection to Their Environment

-The plot gradually unfolds when two corporate representatives, Takahashi (Ryuji Kosaka) and Mayuzumi (Ayaka Shibutani), arrive in the village.
+The plot thickens when two corporate representatives, Takahashi (Ryuji Kosaka) and Mayuzumi (Ayaka Shibutani), arrive in the village.
 The company they represent plans to develop a glamping site meant to attract city dwellers looking for a taste of rural life.
 Their mission seems simple: pitch the idea to the villagers, secure their approval, and get the project off the ground.

 However, things don’t go as smoothly as the two expect.
 During the community meeting, Takumi and the villagers politely but firmly dismantle the proposal.
 For one, they fear that the septic tank design for the resort could contaminate their water supply, a vital resource that sustains the local udon restaurant and nourishes their sense of place.
 Others worry about the risk of wildfires, which could easily spread from unsupervised campfires.
 By filming this scene with gripping realism, Hamaguchi touches upon the depth of the villagers’ connection to their environment.
 This bond is rooted not in nostalgia but in the practical realities of survival.